runatlantis/atlantis/runatlantis.io/docs/configuring-webhooks.md

 ## Next Steps
 * To verify that Atlantis is receiving your webhooks, create a test pull request to your repo.
-* If you're using Azure Devops, create a new User Story, and from there create a branch, and then a pull request, both linked to the work item
 * You should see the request show up in the Atlantis logs at an `INFO` level.
 * You'll now need to configure Atlantis to add your [Provider Credentials](provider-credentials.html)